Selecting a rim

 Designing the hub

 A custom hub is required.
+If you don't want to machine it yourself one can be ordered from ideas2cycles.
 The side plates are bonded to the hub and therefore special flanges are needed.
 The hub flanges must be as far apart as the selected rim is wide.
 If using, for example, a rim that is 20 mm wide, the outside distance between flanges must also be 20 mm.
 This way the flat side plates can be bonded using a uniform bond thickness.
 A three-piece hub was designed for a couple reasons.
 Firstly, the large diameter flanges can be cut from bigger stock, while the smaller diameter features can be cut using smaller stock resulting in less material wasted.
 Secondly, the side plates can be joined to the hub not just by adhesive bonding, but also by clamping them between the hub bodies.
 Thirdly, the whole wheel is not ruined if the threads for the cog are stripped, because the threaded part can be detached and replaced.
-Finally, manufacturing is easier in the sense that the same program can be used for both sides of the hub (if using a NC-lathe) and the part does not have to be flipped.
-A drawing of the hub is included, but it does not have to look exactly like that.
 The only difference to a regular track hub design is the flanges.
 Spoke hole count should match the hole count in the selected rim, but not every hole on the rim needs to be populated.
 For example, a 32h rim can be laced with sufficient accuracy using 16 spokes, which means 8 holes on each hub flange.
 A hard aluminium alloy is recommended for hub material.